Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

         ```sh
 		gpg --verify SHA256SUMS.asc
 		```
-    3. You should be able to find lines that say `“Good Signature from <developer name you chose to import>`.
+    3. You should be able to find lines that say `Good Signature from <developer name you chose to import>`.
 If you can’t find any then none of the developers you imported signed that release.
 This can be a warning sign of possible malicious software but since not every bitcoin core developer signs every release, it could be the case that there are other trustworthy developers who signed it.
 Import more signatures and retry
     4. Now that we can trust the `SHA256SUMS` file, we can verify the downloaded bitcoin core linux archive file with it.
 That means if we create the hash of the downloaded `bitcoin-24.0.1-x86_64-linux-gnu.tar.gz` file on our machine, it should be listed in the list of precalculated release hashes in the `SHA256SUMS` file.
 We will ignore missing release files for different platforms:
         ```sh
 		sha256sum --check SHA256SUMS --ignore-missing